 8. Head down under on a mine tour

 You’ll no doubt be planning a day trip out to the tiny heritage town of Silverton, twenty-or-so kilometres north-west of Broken Hill.
 Make your first stop the historic Day Dream Mine (take the right-hand turn off Silverton Road).
 This former silver mine predates the formation of BHP and offers an informative guided tour.
 You’ll learn about the hardships faced by those who worked underground in the 1880s — some just children as young as eight.
-Mind your head and hold onto the handrails as you follow your guide down three levels of narrow tunnels.
+Mind your head and hold on to the handrails as a guide leads you down three levels of narrow tunnels.
 It’s quite an eye-opener.

 9. Go on set in Silverton

 A short drive further on from the mine turnoff will bring you to the quirky Silverton township.
 Set against a backdrop of the sprawling Mundi Mundi Plains, this rustic settlement is renowned for having featured in several blockbuster movies — including Mad Max 2, A Town Like Alice, and The Adventures of Priscilla, Queen of the Desert.
 The Mad Max 2 Museum, complete with some of the movie’s bizarre motoring hardware parked out the front, is a mecca for hardcore fans.
 Speaking of which, owner Adrian relocated from the UK specifically to run the museum!